gallantries/gallantries.github.io/_posts/2021-03-01-smörgåsbord.md

 ## Slack

 Activity on Slack during the event was quite high.
 As seen in the following graph, students largely worked on the tutorials assigned for that day.
-RNA-Seq sees questions asked on day 2, Day 3's scRNA only sees questions on day 3, etc. We did not expect everyone would keep to the schedule so closely.
+The RNA-Seq module sees questions asked primarily on day 2 when it was scheduled, day 3's scRNA only primarialy saw questions on day 3, etc. We did not expect everyone would keep to the schedule so closely.
 The only exception is the Day 1 content where many students started late and were catching up on the tutorials.

 ![Bar chart of slack messages sent, many are social every day, others split into day 1/2/3/4/5](/assets/images/messages-during.png)

-We did daily icebreakers during the event:
+In order to encourage engagement in Slack, we posted daily icebreakers during the event:

 1. Introduce yourself, tell us where you're joining from, and one thing about your surroundings (e.g. it's snowing outside, there's a squirrel on my porch, my cat is on my keyboard)
 2. Share with us how your 5-year-old self would have finished this sentence: 'When I grow up, I want to be ...' (and what you are actually doing now that you're grown up)